Search

 How much value does a gas fireplace add?

-You can opt for a gas fireplace if you don’t prefer a wood-burning fireplace.
+You can go for a gas fireplace if you don’t like a wood-burning fireplace.
 But is a gas fireplace worth it?
-Here are some of its benefits:
+Here are some benefits:

-• Doesn’t use a lot of energy – Gas burning fireplaces are more energy-efficient than other types of fireplaces.
-You can regulate the amount of gas used and switching it on and off is as simple as turning a knob.
-It is important to note that it is also an eco-friendly alternative since burning gas does not produce smoke and gasses like carbon monoxide.
+- Doesn’t use much energy – Gas-burning fireplaces are more energy-efficient than other fireplaces.
+You can regulate the amount of gas used, and switching it on and off is as simple as turning a knob.
+It is also an eco-friendly alternative since burning gas does not produce smoke.

-• Looks like a real fireplace – Gas burning fireplaces have ceramic gas logs that make them resemble real wood-burning fireplaces.
-This is an excellent feature for homeowners who want to create the feel and look of the traditional wood-burning fireplace.
+- Looks like a real fireplace – Gas-burning fireplaces have ceramic gas logs that resemble real wood-burning fireplaces.
+This is an excellent feature for homeowners who want to create the feel and look of a traditional wood-burning fireplace.
+Choose a mantel and surround made of materials like brick for an even more realistic look.
+(You can also opt for fireplace inserts.
+These are metal boxes with log-and-burner sets inside.
+These inserts fit inside fireplaces and are great for homeowners switching from wood-burning fireplaces.)

-• Easy to use – Some homeowners dislike the effort needed to start a fire in a wood-burning fireplace.
-Lighting a fire, especially when a chimney is not working well can be challenging.
-With a gas fireplace, all you need to do is to flip a switch.
+- Easy to use – Some homeowners dislike the effort needed to start a fire in a wood-burning fireplace.
+Lighting a fire can be challenging, especially when a chimney is not working well.
+With a gas fireplace, you only need to flip a switch.
 You can also control the amount of energy the gas produces.

 How much value does an electric fireplace add?

-For instance, if you buy a firebox, all you will need to do is connect it to a power outlet and you’re good to go. it’s also convenient as you can carry an electric firebox to any room you want in your house.
+For instance, if you buy a firebox, all you need to do is connect it to a power outlet, and you’re good to go.
+It’s also convenient, as you can carry an electric firebox to any room.

 How much value does a stone fireplace add?

-One of the main reasons homeowners choose homes with stone fireplaces is the timeless look that this type of fireplace provides.
+One of the main reasons homeowners choose homes with stone fireplaces is the timeless look of this type of fireplace.

-Natural stones keep the heat generated in your fireplace for long which means warmth and comfort during the chilly winter months.
+Natural stones hold onto the heat generated in your fireplace for a long time, providing more warmth and comfort during the chilly winter months.

-Note that stone fireplaces are pretty durable.
-If the fireplace is installed correctly, it lasts for decades and will require minimal maintenance.
+Stone fireplaces are pretty durable.
+If the fireplace is installed correctly, it will last for decades and require minimal maintenance.

 ——